 Have you saved in the MEFA U.Plan or U.Fund?

 MEFA offers the U.Plan Prepaid Tuition Program and the U.Fund 529 College Investing Plan.
-Here's how to access your savings in order to pay your college expenses:
+If you saved in either program, here's how to access your savings in order to pay your college expenses.

 If you use another savings plan, contact your savings plan administrator to find out how to disburse your savings.

 And if you need to borrow, use our Student Loan Payment Calculator to calculate your estimated monthly loan payment to make sure it can fit within your budget.
 As you make your college payment strategy, we encourage you to give us a call to ask any questions and discuss your plan.
 You can reach us at (800) 449-MEFA (6332).